 Students will learn how to analyze the academic literature on a given topic and thereby get prepared to independently analyze and solve a decision problem in a scientific manner within the management science field.
 Students will also learn how to the present the results of their analysis.

-d: At least one module OPM 6XX or an equivalent module within an exchange program.
+Required: At least one module OPM 6XX (parallel attendance possible upon request) or an equivalent module within an exchange program.

 Recommended: Sound knowledge in Operations and Service Operations Management.
 Profound analytical skills.
 Interest in working scientifically.